 Check for an insurance company that has a good solvency ratio.

-The TROP plan you choose should provide yearly, half-yearly, quarterly, or monthly premium payments.
+The TROP plan you choose should provide yearly, half-yearly, quarterly, or monthly premium payment options.

 Step 1: Visit the Term Insurance with Return of premium Form